|Alma Mater:||Missouri Western|

-In his 16 years on the sidelines, Boyer was the primary architect in transforming the Arkansas State women’s program into a model of consistency since taking over in 1999 and guiding the team to an appearance in the Women’s National Invitation Tournament.
-He has coached the Red Wolves to six appearances in the WNIT and two SBC regular-season championships including the outright regular season crown in 2013-14.
+In his 17 years on the sidelines, Boyer was the primary architect in transforming the Arkansas State women’s program into a model of consistency since taking over in 1999 and guiding the team to an appearance in the Women’s National Invitation Tournament.
+He has coached the Red Wolves to seven appearances in the WNIT and three SBC regular-season championships including the outright regular season crown in 2013-14 and 2015-16.

 An ambassador for both Arkansas State and the sport of college basketball, Boyer has enjoyed an unprecedented level of success through an energetic and positive approach to the game.
 A four-time Sun Belt Conference Coach of the Year (2003-04, 2004-05, 2013-14 & 2015-16), Boyer has compiled an impressive 306-254 (.546) record over his 18-year career.

 Boyer possesses the most conference wins by a coach in Sun Belt Conference in both the men's and women's game.
 He is the longest tenured basketball active coach in the conference and has also coached more games than any basketball coach (men's or women's) in Arkansas State history.

-A-State has an unprecedented run of success over the last two years and has compiled 46 wins from the 2013-14 through the 2014-15 season, the third most in school history over any two-year span.
-Boyer helped guide the team to back-to-back Sun Belt Conference championships, appeared in two SBC Tournament conference championship games and led his squad to back-to-back WNIT berths for the first time in a decade.
+A-State has an unprecedented run of success over the last three years and has compiled 73 wins from the 2013-14 through the 2015-16 season, the most in school history over any three-year span.
+During the run, A-State won two regular Sun Belt Conference championships, appeared in two SBC Tournament conference championship games and led his squad to three straight WNIT berth for the second time in school history.